qicosmos/feather/feather_en.md

 Feather is based on asio, so you'd better install boost, howerver it is not necessary, you can also use AsioStandalone.

-The http component cinatra rely on the uuid library, so you uuid library is necessary.
+The http component cinatra rely on the uuid library, so uuid library is necessary.
-It also rely on zlib, but zlib is  necessary otherwise you want to use gzip.
+It also rely on zlib, but zlib is unnecessary otherwise you want to use gzip.
+If you want to use gzip please "SET(ENABLE_GZIP ON)" in cmakelists.txt, the default value is OFF.

 The database component ormpp rely on some database connector.